PASSIONLab/PASTIS/README.md

 If you use PASTIS in your research, please cite our paper describing the algorithm and the implementation:

   * Oguz Selvitopi*, Saliya Ekanayake*, Giulia Guidi, Georgios Pavlopoulos, Ariful Azad, and Aydın Buluç.
 Distributed Many-to-Many Protein Sequence Alignment Using Sparse Matrices.
 Proceedings of the International Conference for High Performance Computing, Networking, Storage, and Analysis (SC’20), 2020. (*:joint first authors) [pdf](https://people.eecs.berkeley.edu/~aydin/PASTIS-SC20.pdf)

+  * Selvitopi, Oguz, Saliya Ekanayake, Giulia Guidi, Muaaz G. Awan, Georgios A. Pavlopoulos, Ariful Azad, Nikos Kyrpides, Leonid Oliker, Katherine Yelick, and Aydin Buluç.
+"Extreme-scale many-against-many protein similarity search."
+In SC22: International Conference for High Performance Computing, Networking, Storage and Analysis, pp. 1-12.
+IEEE, 2022. **SC'22 Gordon Bell Prize Finalist**

+## Copyright

+PASTIS Copyright (c) 2020, The Regents of the University of California, through Lawrence Berkeley National Laboratory (subject to receipt of any required approvals from the U.S. Dept. of Energy).
+All rights reserved.

+If you have questions about your rights to use or distribute this software, please contact Berkeley Lab's Intellectual Property Office at IPO@lbl.gov.

+NOTICE.
+This Software was developed under funding from the U.S. Department of Energy and the U.S. Government consequently retains certain rights.
+As such, the U.S. Government has been granted for itself and others acting on its behalf a paid-up, nonexclusive, irrevocable, worldwide license in the Software to reproduce, distribute copies to the public, prepare derivative works, and perform publicly and display publicly, and to permit others to do so.